-Encounters of engine failure in multi-engine airplanes in the airline (PIA) I flew for, started with my training to become a captain on Fokker F-27, a twin engine turbo-propeller.
+Encounters of engine failure in multi-engine airplanes in PIA I flew for, started with my training to become a captain on Fokker F-27, a twin engine turbo-propeller.
 We did not have a simulator for this airplane at the time.
 On the take-off roll at V1 (go/no go speed), engine power was taken off by retarding the power lever to idle.

-Your job was to get airborne, correct the airplane swing because of the engine loss, and simultaneously while monitoring, give oral commands of memory items to be carried out, such as:
+Your job was to get airborne, correct the airplane swing because of the engine loss, and simultaneously while monitoring the instruments, give oral commands of memory items to be carried out, such as: